Can Congress stop Biden from rejoining Iran nuclear deal?

 Read More

-The nonpartisan Congressional Research Service offered a slightly different assessment – albeit one that could still lead to a vote in Congress.
+The non-partisan Congressional Research Service think tank offered a slightly different assessment – albeit one that could still lead to a vote in Congress.

-A January Congressional Research Service report said that the ability to trigger a vote under the statutory review period “may depend, among other things, on whether the agreement remains identical to the original or is substantively amended".
+A January report from the think tank said that the ability to trigger a vote under the statutory review period “may depend, among other things, on whether the agreement remains identical to the original or is substantively amended".

 Throughout the six rounds of indirect talks in Vienna, the Iranians have demanded that the Biden administration lift the additional sanctions Mr Trump imposed on top of the sweeping sectoral sanctions that former president Barack Obama relieved under the original deal.